object-oriented-python/object-oriented-programming/doc/source/4_style.rst

     (PoP_venv) $ python -m pip install flake8

-This is enough to run Flake8 on the command line, however you will probably want to set up your editor to highlighte PEP8 incompatibilities in your source.
+This is enough to run Flake8 on the command line, however you will probably want to set up your editor to highlight  PEP 8 incompatibilities in your source.
 For Visual Studio Code:

 1. Install the Flake8 extension: